FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Introduction

 Consider a federated healthcare system where hospitals collaborate to develop diagnostic models.
 While differential privacy protects patient information by adding carefully calibrated noise to model updates~\cite{dwork2014algorithmic}, this same noise can obscure demographic disparities in treatment outcomes—precisely the patterns that fairness-aware algorithms need to detect and correct~\cite{hardt2016equality}.
 This creates an inherent tension: stronger privacy protection may inadvertently perpetuate or even amplify existing biases by making discrimination harder to identify and mitigate.
 Recent high-profile cases of biased AI systems in healthcare and criminal justice underscore the critical importance of addressing this challenge before FL systems are widely deployed in sensitive domains.

 The technical complexity of achieving privacy, fairness, and utility simultaneously in FL stems from several fundamental difficulties.
 Privacy mechanisms introduce noise that can degrade both model accuracy and the system's ability to detect demographic disparities, creating conflicting optimization objectives \cite{shao2023survey}.
 Moreover, fairness constraints typically require global knowledge of demographic distributions, yet FL's distributed nature fundamentally limits information sharing between participants.
 And according to the latest research, fairness constraints can affect model performance.
-In the case of limited client data, it may lead to overfitting of the model. \cite{laakom2025fairness}.
+In the case of limited client data, it may lead to overfitting of the model \cite{laakom2025fairness}.
 The mathematical relationship between privacy parameters, fairness metrics, and model performance in FL remains poorly understood, making it difficult to design principled algorithms with provable guarantees.
+Rather than presenting an impossibility result, our goal is to provide a principled understanding of the tradeoffs that arise in practical federated learning systems.

 These fundamental challenges lead us to investigate three critical research questions that drive our investigation: